Make a Freedom of Information (FOI) request

 How to make a request

-You can make a request for any recorded information held by the council by using this online form (if you are requesting your own personal data please visit our Requesting personal data page and that form instead).
+You can make a request for any recorded information held by the council by using this online form.
+If you are requesting your own personal data or that of someone you represent please visit our Requesting personal data page and use that form instead.

 For information requests to be valid they must: